emerald-geomodelling/swaggerspect/README.md

 # Swaggerspect

-Swaggerspect introspects python classes and functions and generates machine readable descriptions in the syntax used by [Swagger](https://swagger.io/specification/)
+Swaggerspect introspects python classes and functions and generates machine readable descriptions in the [Swagger](https://swagger.io/specification/) and [JSON Schema](https://json-schema.org/) syntaxes.
-(this is an intentional slight misuse of swagger, as swagger is meant to document REST API:s, not python functions).
+Yes, this is an intentional misuse of swagger, as swagger is meant to document REST API:s, not python functions, and to a lesser degree, of JSON Schema.

-The intended usage is to generate JSON that can be sused to generate a simple user interface for the python functions or classes.
-In particular, this could be a web based user interface, and as such, care is taken that the introspection data is serializable using JSON or YAML.
+The intended usage is to generate JSON that in turn can be sused to generate a simple user interface for the python functions or classes.
+In particular, this works out of the box with the [json-editor](https://github.com/json-editor/json-editor) web based JSON editor.

 # Usage